Dynamical polarization, optical conductivity and plasmon mode of a linear triple component fermionic system: conclusion

 \section{conclusion}

-We have explored the Lindhard function, PHC, loss function, plasmon mode and optical conductivity of TCF and compared the results with those of Weyl fermions and 3D free electron gas.
-The flat band endows the response functions with several new features which were absent in Weyl semimetals.
+We have explored the dynamical polarization function, static polarization function, PHC, dielectric function, plasmon mode and optical conductivity of TCFs and compared the results with those of Weyl fermions and 3D FEG.
 The PHC gets extended due to transitions between flat and conduction bands which occur for frequencies above $E_F/\hbar$.
-An approximate expression for low energy plasmon dispersion has been derived within RPA using small $Q$ expansion of the Lindhard function.
-The dominant contributions to the Lindhard function are of the order of $Q^2$ which represent intra-conduction band and flat-to-conduction transitions, while valence-to-conduction transitions are of the order of $Q^4$.
-The plasmon frequency shows the usual dependence $\omega\sim\omega_0+\omega_1 q^2$ as observed in most of the 3D electronic systems.
-The plasmon energy gap is proportional to $E_F$ for $E_F\gg\hbar \omega$ and is a decreasing function of background dielectric constant.
-The plasmon energy gap is reduced as compared to Weyl semimetals for the same set of parameters and no plasmon mode occurs as $E_F\to0$.
+The static polarization function varies with momentum in a similar fashion as Weyl fermions, but has larger magnitude as compared to the latter.
+The dominant contributions to the dynamical polarization function are of the order of $Q^2$ which represent intra-conduction band and flat-to-conduction transitions, while valence-to-conduction transitions are of the order of $Q^4$.
+An approximate expression for the plasmon dispersion has been derived within RPA using the small $Q$ expansion of dynamical polarization function.
+The plasmon frequency shows the usual dependence $\omega\sim\omega_0+\omega_1 q^2$ as observed in other 3D electronic systems.
+Like Weyl fermions, the plasmon energy gap is proportional to $E_F$ for $E_F\gg\hbar \omega$ and is a decreasing function of background dielectric constant.
+The plasmon energy gap is reduced as compared to Weyl fermions for the same set of parameters and no plasmon mode occurs as $E_F\to0$.

 We obtain the analytical expression of real part of optical conductivity in the $Q\to0$ limit for both nonteracting and interacting cases.
-Unlike Weyl semimetals, the interband optical absorption for TCF begins at $\hbar\omega=E_F$ and the optical transitions between valence and conduction bands are forbidden in the long wavelength limit.
+Unlike Weyl semimetals, the interband optical absorption for TCFs begins at $\hbar\omega=E_F$ and the optical transitions between valence and conduction bands are highly suppressed in the long wavelength limit.
+We explain this feature using the lowest order $Q$ dependence of the different band overlaps and $1/(\hbar \omega-\Delta E)$ factors of the dynamical polarization function.
 The rate of increase in optical absorption with frequency is higher in TCFs than Weyl semimetals.
-On incorporating electron-electron interactions, the energy absorption gets reduced in both the systems and plasmon peaks show up at the plasmon energy gaps.
+On incorporating electron-electron interactions, the energy absorption gets reduced in both the systems and peaks emerge at the plasmon frequencies.